himanshu-002/hiring-portal-django/README.md

     mysql> CREATE DATABASE HiringPortal;

-    # Creating new MySql user
+    # Creating new MySql user (Optional)
     mysql> CREATE USER '<username>'@'localhost' IDENTIFIED BY '<password>';

-    # Granting privileges to the new user
+    # Granting privileges to the new/existing user
     mysql> GRANT ALL PRIVILEGES ON *.* TO '<username>'@'localhost' WITH GRANT OPTION;
     ```